 Motorized Radio Telescope Project

-The telescope is tuned to 1420 MHz to observe the hydrogen line in the Milky Way.
-With a GPS module and RTC chip, it can timestamp data and align with galactic coordinates for accurate tracking.
-This setup also supports interferometry—combining multiple radio telescopes to form a larger array, improving resolution and allowing deeper exploration of the cosmos.
+The telescope is tuned to 1420 MHz to observe neutral hydrogen in the Milky Way.
+With a GPS module and RTC chip, it can timestamp data and align observations with galactic coordinates for more accurate tracking.
+The project was also designed with future expansion in mind, including the possibility of combining multiple instruments into a larger interferometric array.

 Wiring Diagram